Idaho Primary Election Day — May 19, 2026. Polls are open! Find your polling place →

 Mirna Pleines

-Mirna Pleines is a Democratic candidate for Idaho House of Representatives District 5, Seat A, covering Post Falls and surrounding Kootenai County communities.
-She is challenging incumbent Republican Ron Mendive in the 2026 election cycle.
-Pleines is a first-time candidate with no prior record of elected office.
-She lives in Coeur d’Alene and campaigns on healthcare access, veterans’ services, and working family economic issues.
+Mirna Pleines is a Democratic candidate for the Idaho House of Representatives District 5, Seat A, covering Post Falls and surrounding Kootenai County communities.
+She is challenging Republican incumbent Ron Mendive, who has held the seat since 2014.
+Pleines lives in Coeur d'Alene and is running in the May 19, 2026, Democratic primary, per the Idaho Secretary of State's candidate filing records.
+She has not previously held elected office.

 Background

-Mirna Pleines has lived in Coeur d’Alene since 2002, as noted on her campaign website.
-She attended Gonzaga University as an adult student, earning a Bachelor of Arts in Criminal Justice, and was named to the Gonzaga University President’s List in Fall 2014.
-She later earned a Master of Jurisprudence in Health Law from Loyola University Chicago School of Law.
+Pleines has lived in Coeur d'Alene since 2002, as noted on her campaign website.
+She earned a Bachelor of Arts in Criminal Justice from Gonzaga University as an adult learner and a Master of Jurisprudence in Health Law from Loyola University Chicago School of Law.
 Her professional background is in healthcare compliance.
 She previously served as Risk, Compliance, and Privacy Officer at a Critical Access Hospital in Idaho.
-She currently works as a Senior Compliance Professional at a healthcare organization, where she oversees physician practice compliance with federal standards.
+She currently works as a Senior Compliance Professional at a major healthcare organization, overseeing physician practice compliance with federal standards, per her campaign website.
+Pleines serves on the Spokane-Cagli Sister City Board and completed Leadership Spokane's Class of 2024, a regional leadership development program.
+Her husband is a physician assistant and 20-year United States Air Force veteran who lives with service-connected disabilities, as she describes on her campaign website.

 Political Career

-Mirna Pleines has never held elected office.
-This is her first campaign for public office.
+Pleines has never held elected office.
+The 2026 House District 5A race is her first campaign for public office, per Ballotpedia.

 Policy Positions